 If the vendor does not agree to issue a credit, then Call the customer service number for the credit card to initiate a dispute.
 You have 60 days from the date of purchase to dispute a transaction.

 If your card is lost or stolen, call (800) 316-6056 immediately.
-Please also call the purchasing office P-Card administrator on the first working day so the card can be blocked from further use.
+Please also call the Procurement Services P-Card administrator on the first working day so the card can be blocked from further use.

 You should have attended training on how to Log-on to the appropriate section of the JP Morgan Chase website with your user ID and password.
 JP Morgan Chase pays the vendor within three working days of your purchase; your transaction will be visible on its site at that time.